Prediabetes Diet: Foods to Eat and Foods to Limit

 - Grilled chicken breast, brown rice, sautéed vegetables, and fat-free jello

-- Whole grain toast with a slice of turkey meat
+- Whole grain bread or toast with a slice of turkey meat

-- Pumpkin puree with brown rice and jello or fruit
+- Mashed pumpkin, brown rice, and jello or fruit

 There are many healthy foods options to help you control pre-diabetes.
-Nevertheless, it’s best to complement any dietary changes with a regular exercise routine to get the maximum benefits.
+Nevertheless, it’s best to complement any dietary changes with a regular exercise routine to obtain maximum benefits.